-Nurses see firsthand the devastating effects of the opioid crisis on their patients, communities, and perhaps even themselves or their families.
+Nurses see firsthand the devastating effects of the opioid crisis on their patients, communities, and perhaps themselves or their families.
 ANA members have been forthcoming in their stories about the barriers to access, treatment, and the pain they have dealt with each day working to fight this ongoing crisis, along with the second pandemic of COVID-19.
-The combined efforts of the Trump administration, federal agencies, lawmakers at all levels of government, and health care advocates across the country are being recognized to address the new barriers created by COVID-19, while addressing the existing barriers to treatment that were already in place to many desperately seeking help.
+The combined efforts of the federal agencies, lawmakers at all levels of government, and health care advocates across the country are being recognized to address the new barriers created by COVID-19, while addressing the existing barriers to treatment that were already in place to many desperately seeking help.
 In addition to emergency responders, law enforcement, and other health care providers, nurses everywhere are assisting patients throughout their journey to turn the tide on the devastating effects of opioid and substance abuse in local communities.

-Combating the opioid epidemic presents a complex set of challenges, from pain management to Substance Use Disorder (SUD) treatment and recovery and access to Medication Assisted Treatment (MAT), that within the walls of Congress there are currently dozens of bills aimed at addressing this issue.
+Combating the opioid epidemic presents a complex set of challenges, from pain management to Substance Use Disorder (SUD) treatment and recovery and access to Medication Assisted Treatment (MAT).
+During the past two Congresses, there have been dozens of bills aimed at addressing this issue.
 ANA scored a major victory when the SUPPORT for Patients and Communities Act (H.R.
-6) became law during the last session of Congress which gives nurse practitioners permanent authorization to prescribe MAT.
+6) became law in 2018 which gives nurse practitioners and physician assistants permanent authorization to prescribe MAT.
 It also grants clinical nurse specialists, certified registered nurse anesthetists, and registered nurse-midwives the authorization to prescribe MAT through 2023.

-ANA supports nurses who are facing this crisis head on through targeted continuing education, backing federal legislation that allows nurses to practice to the full extent of their training and education, providing recommendations to federal agencies on solutions to address access, scope of practices, and education barriers, and advocating for policies that allow APRNs to prescribe MAT, which has proven effective in stemming SUDs.
+ANA supports nurses who are facing this crisis head on through targeted continuing education, backing federal legislation that allows nurses to practice to the full extent of their training and education, providing recommendations to federal agencies on solutions to address access, scope of practices, and education barriers, and advocating for policies that allow APRNs to prescribe MAT.
 For further information and resources, please click here.